gmc-code/PC-microbit-micropython/docs/radio/radio_examples.rst

 .. admonition:: Tasks

     #.
-Modify the code to send "B" if the B button was pressed.
+Modify the code to send "B" if the B-button was pressed.
     #.
 Modify the code to send back a "B" if "A" is received and "A" if "B" is received, but not until having first displayed the received message.
     #.
 Modify the code to send "T" or "F" from button pressing so it can be used to answer True and False questions.
     #.
 Modify the code to send "T" or "F" from button pressing and then show the Image.YES if "T" is received, and the Image.NO if "F" is received.